 Rorschach: None of you understand.
 I'm not locked up in here with YOU.
 You're locked up in here with ME.

 - Discussed in Constantine.
 Constantine's soul has been destined for Hell ever since an attempted suicide in his childhood, and he's trying to earn his way into Heaven by banishing demons that don't belong in the human world.
-However, he's very aware that if his plan doesn't work he'll be even more screwed than he would have been otherwise, since, as he tells a police officer he befriends: "You're a cop, how would you feel about being sent to a jail where you put away most of the inmates?"
+However, he's very aware that if his plan doesn't work he'll be even more screwed than he would have been otherwise, since, as he tells a police officer he befriends: "What would you do if you were sentenced to a prison where half the inmates were put there by you?"

 - In The Fate of the Furious, Hobbs was helping out on a heist, but when Dom goes rogue, Hobbs is forced to steal the device in his place.
 This leads him to get caught and arrested, where he ends up incarcerated in the same high-security prison as Deckard Shaw, the Big Bad from the previous film who Hobbs had helped put there.
 In fact the two of them are placed in neighboring cells and exchange a lot of crude banter with one another.
 During a power outage, Shaw takes the opportunity to escape, to which Hobbs pursues in an attempt to stop him while also fighting off the prison guards who are trying to hinder him.

 - In Ghost Rider, Johnny gets wrongly accused of murders committed by Blackheart and gets thrown into a shared cell full of multiple thugs.
 After ganging up on him and beating him up together, Johnny transforms into Ghost Rider and blasts all of them away, steals one guy's jacket, then burns through the bars of the cell to escape prison.